leon2000-ai/TSGaussian/README.md

 ☑ The code and data will be released after the paper's acceptance.
 Please stay tuned.

-☐   Build your own data set for training
+☐ Process your own data
 ## Table of Contents
 - [Consistent Targeted Semantic Segmentation](#consistent-targeted-semantic-segmentation)
 - [Semantic Constraints for 2D-to-3D](#semantic-constraints-for-2d-to-3d)